This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-For only $3.50 you can grab a rod and fish for your own dinner.
+For only $25 for the whole family, you can grab a rod and fish for your own dinner.
 You have to pay for the fish you catch, but it’s a cheap, local way to eat.
 The kids will love it.

 We didn’t only because we had dinner plans and were leaving the next day so couldn’t store the fish.
 But we did have some of their trout pate and smoked trout with crackers and it was delish!